Shippable/docs/sources/reference/admiral-aws-marketplace.md

-- After successfully logging into the Shippable UI using GitHub (or the configured auth provider), navigate to the Accounts page via the gear icon in the upper right and copy your account ID
+- After successfully logging into the Shippable UI using GitHub (or the configured auth provider), navigate to the Accounts page via the gear icon in the upper right and copy your account ID.

 - Navigate back to Shippable Server Admin panel `Add-ons` section and scroll down to `Manage System SuperUsers` sub-section
     - Paste the account ID from the Accounts page into the text box and hit `Add`.
-The account associated with the ID will now have SuperUser permissions
+The account associated with the ID will now have SuperUser permissions.

-- Refresh the Shippable UI and you should now see an additional tab called `Admin`
+- Refresh the Shippable UI and you should now see an additional tab called `Admin`.

 Note: Only the first SuperUser must be added using this method.
-Other SuperUsers may be added from the Accounts subsection in the Shippable UI Admin pane.
+Other SuperUsers may be added from the Accounts subsection in the Admin panel within the product UI.